 However, Bangkok is easy to get around, there are plenty of hospitals should you need one, and there is plenty to do here.
 Granted, if you’ve already been to Bangkok, it isn’t a must-see place with kids.

-Koh Lanta is often touted as the best place to go in Thailand for families and it was really easy to see why.
+Koh Lanta is often touted as the best place to go in Thailand for families (and one of Thailand’s best hidden gems) and it was really easy to see why.
 The locals absolutely douted on the kids here!!
 There was barely a meal that someone didn’t come over and offer to hold the baby while we ate.
 There were high chairs in a lot of the restaurants and even kids’ toys at a ton as well!
 Supposedly, Koh Lanta is also the island to go-to for the best resorts in Thailand for families.
 Again, I think this just has to do with the general vibe of Koh Lanta.
 There aren’t as many backpackers here, so it is just a slower-paced place and the best family destination in Thailand as a whole for us personally (especially compared to something like Phuket or Phi Phi)